 Alex Klein‘s article ‘Between anarchism and suicide: on William James’s religious therapy’ is forthcoming in the journal Philosophers’ Imprint.
 Cory Wright‘s article ‘Ontic explanation is either ontic or explanatory, but not both’, co-authored with Dingmar van Eck, was published in volume 5 of the journal Ergo.

 There’s quite a bit of new work on Descartes to check out.
 Congrats to Marie Jayasekera, who has two peer-reviewed articles forthcoming.
-One is ‘All in their nature good’: Descartes on the passions of the soul, forthcoming in the Journal of the History of Philosophy, and the other is Imitation and ‘infinite’ will: Descartes on the Imago Dei, which is forthcoming in volume 8 of Oxford Studies in Early Modern Philosophy.
+One is ‘All in their nature good’: Descartes on the passions of the soul, published in volume 58 of the Journal of the History of Philosophy, and the other is Imitation and ‘infinite’ will: Descartes on the Imago Dei, which is forthcoming in volume 8 of Oxford Studies in Early Modern Philosophy.
 Larry Nolan‘s chapter ‘Descartes’ appeared in Graham Oppy’s (ed.) volume Ontological Arguments in November 2018, and his chapters ‘Metaphysics’ and ‘Descartes and the philosophy of mind’ are forthcoming in Steven Nadler, Tad Schmaltz, & Delphine Antoine-Mahut’ (eds.)
 Oxford Handbook of Descartes and Cartesianism and Cecilia Lim & Jorge Secada’s (ed.)
 The Cartesian Mind, respectively.